GenHPF: General Healthcare Predictive Framework with Multi-task Multi-source Learning: Introduction

-AutoMap~\cite{wu2022automap} conducts medical code mapping via self-supervised learning with a predefined medical ontology.
-This study aimed to develop a solution for the current lack of a unified EHR system through the direct code-to-code mapping of two different medical institutions.
-However, because medical ontology is essential for using AutoMap, it is still not suitable for modeling code systems that do not have a standardized ontology.
+{\textbf{Resolving EHR Heterogeneity without manual efforts}} To address the lack of scalability in previous works, AutoMap~\cite{wu2022automap} conducts medical code mapping via self-supervised learning using a predefined medical ontology.
+This study aims to develop a solution to the current lack of a unified EHR system through a direct code-to-code mapping of two different medical institutions.
+However, since AutoMap requires standardized medical ontology, manual efforts is still necessary.

-In another study, a description-based embedding method called DescEmb~\cite{hur2022unifying} was proposed to significantly reduce the need for aligning different code systems.
-Specifically, instead of dealing with medical codes directly, DescEmb exploits the text descriptions corresponding to each medical code, demonstrating its efficacy in multi-source learning, such as transfer and pooled learning.
-Moreover, because text descriptions inherit the semantic meanings of their corresponding code, DescEmb showed promising performance in multiple clinical prediction tasks.
-However, despite its merit,

-DescEmb still requires the selection of features specific to each EHR system, which requires system-specific expertise.
+In another study, DescEmb~\cite{hur2022unifying} aimed to overcome the heterogeneity of medical codes by utilizing the clinical descriptions linked to each code, thereby partially enabling multi-source learning.
+Despite its text-based embedding to avoid the manual code mapping process, this approach still necessitates domain experts to conduct EHR system-specific preprocessing to select compatible and meaningful features from the EHRs.
+Overcoming schema heterogeneity across different institutions poses a challenge when selecting universally applicable features with consistent formats from multiple datasets.
+None of the aforementioned studies adequately address the dual challenges of utilizing multi-task models on heterogeneous EHRs.

+{\textbf{Self-supervised pretraining in EHR}} Self-supervised learning (SSL), which involves pretraining on large-scale unlabeled datasets and fine-tuning for prediction tasks, has demonstrated success in various applications~\cite{devlin2018bert, simclr, wav2vec} including predictive models based on EHR~\cite{rasmy2021medbert, zhang2022forecasting, chen2021disease, li2020behrt, steinberg2021language, yin2020tabert}.
+Previous studies on SSL using EHR data have primarily focused on pretraining and fine-tuning models exclusively for identical EHR systems, limiting their applicability to other EHR systems.
+As the proposed framework resolves EHR heterogeneity, training it via SSL produces a general-purpose pretrained model that can be fine-tuned for any task in any EHR system.

+This study makes three contributions.
+To address both challenges (task-specific model development process and EHR heterogeneity) simultaneously, we propose \ours{} (\oursarc) (Figure~\ref{fig:fig1}), which is applicable to multiple patient record systems.
+GenHPF resolves heterogeneity in medical codes and schemas by converting medical records into a hierarchical textual representation while incorporating as many features as possible.
+This framework reflects the common data structure of medical records, allowing different structures to be utilized without code and schema harmonization processes.

+Second, to demonstrate the efficacy of \oursarc{} empirically, we conduct extensive experiments using three publicly available EHR datasets with different schemas (MIMIC-III, eICU, MIMIC-IV) for the twelve clinically meaningful prediction tasks.
+Our framework achieves comparable or higher prediction performances on single-domain learning compared with other frameworks, while consistently outperforming all other frameworks in terms of pooled learning and transfer learning.